Skills

 Analyzing

-- As the lead developer of PHP_UML, I know UML, of course, as well as the principles of Unified Process.
+- As the lead developer of PHP_UML, I know well UML, as well as the principles of Unified Process.
 Thanks to that, I can represent a set of use cases, a design structure, a deployment view, etc. Besides, on my last projects, I have done the complete review of use cases, the writing of specifications, the analyze, the design, and the development.
 I can figure out a system (existing or to be), and I can draw a structured representation of it, through appropriate tools.

 Web development